tdhock/FLOPART/README.md

   down/background state, there must be exactly one non-decreasing change in this label, and the model must be in the up/peak state at the end of the label.
-* peakEnd: at the end of the label the model must be in the up/peak state, there must be exactly one non-increasing change in this label, and the model must be in the down/background state at the end of the label.
+* peakEnd: at the start of the label the model must be in the up/peak state, there must be exactly one non-increasing change in this label, and the model must be in the down/background state at the end of the label.